Winter Hiking for Beginners: What to Expect on the Frosty Trail

 If you spot someone doing something harmful to the environment say something.
 Be that person!
 We all get upset when our favorite spots are trashed, so seek to educate instead of complaining.

 Trail manners in the winter are important.
 Just like the seasons’ change, so do some of the tried and true rules.
-Keeping this winter travel tips in mind will not only help keep you safe, but you’ll be creating a better space for everyone.
+Keeping these winter hiking tips for beginners in mind will not only help keep you safe, but you’ll be creating a better space for everyone.
 Happy Hiking!